New Zealand is awesome, right?

 19. Experience Kiwiana.
 The Sir Ed Hillary Walkway in the centre of Otorohanga (the official “Kiwiana Town”) is a stretch of displays allowing you to learn about what makes New Zealand, New Zealand.
 Think ANZAC, All Blacks, Pavlova, milk bottles etc.

 20. Admire Huka Falls.
 This beast of a waterfall (see photo above) is easily accessed from the road between Taupo and Rotorua.
-You can’t help but stop in and see New Zealand’s most visited natural site.
+You can’t help but stop in at New Zealand’s most visited natural site.

 21. Enjoy Cathedral Cove.
-Famous for one of Narnia’s Filming locations, the cove is a fun attraction to see with a fun trek down (probably not ideal for most in the rain).
+Famous for one of Narnia’s Filming locations, the cove is a fun attraction to see with a fun trek down (probably not ideal for most if it’s raining).

 Free Things To Do In Bay of Plenty